The Evolution of Platelet Rich Fibrin

 Two reported drawbacks of PRP have since been reported in the literature.
 First, centrifugation times were deemed long (>30 minutes) and not practical for a variety of surgical procedures that may routinely be performed in many clinical practices.
 Furthermore, despite improving wound healing, it has since been revealed that clotting in general, is a necessary component of normal physiological wound healing.
 This limitation prevented optimal wound healing and led to the development of platelet rich fibrin.

-Various protocols and equipment have been introduced to isolate these cells but the concept remains that cells within the ‘buffy coat’ are isolated with use of anti-coagulants.
+Various protocols and equipment have been introduced to isolate these cells but the concept remains that cells within the ‘buffy coat’ are isolated with the use of anti-coagulants.

 Leukocyte and Platelet Rich Fibrin: L-PRF (2000-2010)